Consensys/mythril/README.md

 $ wget https://raw.githubusercontent.com/b-mueller/mythril/master/signatures.json
 ```

-If you analyze Solidity code, new function signatures are added to the database automatically.
+When you analyze Solidity code, new function signatures are added to the database automatically.

 ## Security analysis